scripting/blogroll/worknotes.md

+#### 3/10/24; 4:06:42 PM by DW

+We got flReverseSort backwards in its implementation.

+If it's true, then we show the feeds in reverse chronologic order.

 #### 2/29/24; 11:38:55 AM by DW

 New option -- options.whenCutoffDate, if defined, we won't include feeds that haven't updated since that date.